Nlytn/AppSec-Writeups/HTB/cap.md

 ![screenshot of 0.pcap](/Assets/HtB/Cap/pcap0.png)

-There are likely more efficient ways to peform this task, but I quickly scrolled through the captures until I found something of interest.
-In this case, it was a prompt for a username, then another prompt for the password.
+After reviewing the capture, I found a prompt for a username, then another prompt for the password.
 On line 40 I found the password for nathan:

 ![screenshot of captured password](/Assets/HtB/Cap/captured_password.png)